 The majority of the Trusts income is obtained from the DfE, via the ESFA for commissioned place funding.
-During the year ending 31 August 2022 total income of £1,074k (2021: £1,064k) exceeded expenditure (excluding depreciation) of £793k (2021: £558k).
-The net in year surplus before recognised gains and losses, LGPS pension adjustments, transfers and depreciation was £281k which has increased the closing reserves fund excluding fixed asset funds and pensions to £1,129k (2021: £770k).
-The surplus reflects the increase in student places, close to full occupancy and significant expenditure savings largely due to recruitment delays as a consequence of the current economic conditions.
-The Trust has carried vacancies throughout the year and development plans to improve the teaching and learning environment, including new teaching space, facilities and ICT refresh have not been fulfilled due to the pandemic restrictions and availability of trade contractors.
-Projects to fulfil IT lifecycle refresh and improvement to classroom space are in progress and expected to be completed in 2022/23.
+During the year ending 31 August 2023 total income of £1,138k (2022: £1,074k) exceeded expenditure (excluding depreciation) of £899k (2022: £793k).
+The net in year surplus before recognised gains and losses, LGPS pension adjustments, transfers and depreciation was £239k (2022: £281k) which has increased the closing reserves fund excluding fixed asset funds and pensions to £1,324k (2022: £1,129k).
+The surplus reflects the increase in student places, close to full occupancy and significant expenditure savings largely due to recruitment delays and good financial management during the Alternative Establishment phase.
+Investment in IT lifecycle and new MIS software has been committed during the year, however savings have been achieved due to vacancies throughout the year and future development plans to improve the teaching and learning environment, including new teaching space, transport, facilities and ICT refresh have not yet been committed.

 The full £927k capital project budget made up of £627k Construction, £234k Information Technology and £66k Fixtures, Furniture & Equipment was fully recognised during 2013/14.
-The remaining unutilised capital project funding remains at £9k, relating to branding, which is expected to be utilised during 2022/23.
+The remaining unutilised capital project funding remains at £9k, relating to branding.